If my old-self knew my today-self, she’d totally point her finger and laugh at me.

 It sounds crazy, I know, but I’m slightly traumatized and I can’t turn back.
 There is a reason though – let me explain…

-About six weeks ago, I was getting ready for church and noticed that my foundation was getting closer to empty.
+About six weeks ago, I was getting ready for church and noticed that my foundation was getting close to empty.
 There was still a few days worth left, but I decided to go ahead and try another tube that I had in my makeup bag.
 I pulled it out and noticed that the liquid portion of the makeup had separated from the solid portion.

 But this mama still needs makeup, so I shook and shook and shook that little tube until my arms got tired of shaking (it was like, a minute) and looked at it again.
 It wasn’t completely mixed, but it looked good enough to try putting on my face.

 I put about a pea sized amount on my sponge and started to apply it to my face, the same exact way I do every other morning.
 Only this time, the make up didn’t “go on.”
 Instead, it just smeared like thick goo on top of my skin.
 You know how in the movies lifeguards have that thick white sunscreen on their nose?
 Imagine that, only something slightly resembling the color of skin.